The 11th NAME User Workshop

 Scientific content of the workshop

-During the 2022 workshop, details were presented of collaborative projects and the use of NAME across many applications, organisations and countries.
-Interdisciplinary sessions covered the latest technical and scientific developments in NAME and applications of the model to air quality, emergency response, biological and radiological dispersion, and volcanic emissions.
+During the 2025 workshop, details were presented of collaborative projects and the use of NAME across many applications, organisations and countries.
+Interdisciplinary sessions covered the latest technical and scientific developments in NAME, inversion techniques and applications of the model to air quality, biological, chemical, radiological and volcanic dispersion.

 Key topics presented at the workshop